arana-db/arana-docs/docs/source/index.rst

 Welcome to Arana's documentation!
 ===================================

-**Arana** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**Arana** (/ə'r'anə/) is a Cloud Native Database Proxy.
+It can be deployed as a Database mesh sidecar.

-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+It provides *transparent* data access capabilities, when using **Arana**, user doesn't need to care about the sharding details of database, they can use it just like a *single* MySQL database.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`overview` section for further information, including how to :ref:`quickstart` the project.

 .. note::